Our schedule for Spring 2019 is now available.

 Come train with us!

-Scoil Santa Maria, Synge Street, every Thursday at 7-9:30 pm.
+Scoil Sancta Maria, Synge Street every Thursday at 7-9:30 pm.

 Cost is €8 – Your introductory class is free!